-- (w) "Progress Note" means a dated and signed written notation by the providing member of the health team, summarizing facts about care and the patient's response during a given period of time. - (x) "Registered Nurse or RN" means an individual who is currently licensed as a registered professional nurse in Georgia. - (y) "Service Area" means the geographical area in which a Home Health Agencyhome health agency provides services, as defined by the State Health Planning and Development unit of the Department Agency. - (z) "Social Work Assistant" means an individual who meets the Federal federal conditions of participation and applicable Georgia Lawslaws. - (aa) "Social Worker" means an individual who meets the Federal federal conditions of participation and applicable Georgia Lawslaws. - (bb) "Speech Pathologist" and/or "Audiologist" means a qualified individual who: - 1.
+- (t) "Physician" means an individual who is currently licensed or authorized to practice medicine and surgery in Georgia. - (u) "Plan of Treatment" means an individual plan written, signed, and reviewed at least every sixty days by the patient's physician prescribing items and services for the patient's condition. - (v) "Primary Home Health Agency" means the agency (parent or subunit) that is responsible for the service rendered to patients and for implementation of the plan of treatment. - (w) "Progress Note" means a dated and signed written notation by the providing member of the health team, summarizing facts about care and the patient's response during a given period of time. - (x) "Registered Nurse or RN" means an individual who is currently licensed as a registered professional nurse in Georgia. - (y) "Service Area" means the geographical area in which a home health agency provides services, as defined by the State Health Planning and Development unit of the Department. - (z) "Social Work Assistant" means an individual who meets the federal conditions of participation and applicable Georgia laws. - (aa) "Social Worker" means an individual who meets the federal conditions of participation and applicable Georgia laws. - (bb) "Speech Pathologist" and/or "Audiologist" means a qualified individual who: - 1.
 Is currently licensed as a speech pathologist and/or audiologist in Georgia; and - 2.
-Meets the Federal federal conditions of participation. - (cc) "Subunit" means a semiautonomous organization, which serves patients in a geographic area different from that of the parent agency.
-The subunit by virtue of the distance between it and the parent agency is judged incapable of sharing administration, supervision, and services on a daily basis with the parent agency, and must, therefore, independently meet the licensing requirements for a Home Health Agencyhome health agency, and shall be separately licensed. - (dd) "Supervision" means authoritative procedural guidance by a qualified person for the accomplishment of a function or activity with initial direction and periodic inspection of the actual act of accomplishing the function or activity.
-Authority Ga.
-L. 1980, pp. 1790, 1791, 1792, 1793O.C.G.A.
-Secs.
-31-2-4 et seq. and 31-7-150 et seq..
-Administrative History.
-Original Rule entitled "Definitions," was filed on January 6, 1981; effective February 6, 1981. as specified by the Agency.
+Meets the federal conditions of participation.

+- (cc) "Subunit" means a semiautonomous organization, which serves patients in a geographic area different from that of the parent agency.
+The subunit by virtue of the distance between it and the parent agency is judged incapable of sharing administration, supervision, and services on a daily basis with the parent agency, and must, therefore, independently meet the licensing requirements for a home health agency, and shall be separately licensed. - (dd) "Supervision" means authoritative procedural guidance by a qualified person for the accomplishment of a function or activity with initial direction and periodic inspection of the actual act of accomplishing the function or activity.

-290-5-38111-8-31-.07 Administrative Standards.
+111-8-31-.07 Administrative Standards.